23122K/swift-loggable/Sources/Loggable/Documentation.docc/Usage.md

 This article showcases how to incorporate and use:
 * ``Logged(using:)``

-You will learn how to implicitly annotate each method inside a type or extension, how to provide a custom instance of `Loggable`, and how this instance is propagated.
+You will learn how to implicitly annotate each method inside a type or extension, how to provide a custom instance of ``Loggable``, and how this instance is propagated.

 * ``Log(using:)``

-Explore how to capture events from specific functions and override the implicit conformance introduced by ``@Logged``.
+Explore how to capture events from specific functions and override the implicit conformance introduced by ``Logged(using:)``.

 * ``Omit()``

 Opt out of logging and exclude methods from emitting events.

-> Code examples used throughout this article are part of the example app [Count Me In]([Count Me In](https://github.com/23122K/swift-loggable/tree/main/Examples/CountMeIn)
+> Code examples used throughout this article are part of the example app [Count Me In](https://github.com/23122K/swift-loggable/tree/main/Examples/CountMeIn)
 > The first line in each code snippet refers to a file within the app.

 ## Import the Loggable library

 After importing Loggable for the first time, you will be prompted to enable macros provided by the library.
 ```swift
 // FavoriteFactsModel.swift